AdguardTeam/LegalDocs/adguard-vpn.com/privacy.html.md

 ### When you are using our website

 **When you visit our website <adguard-vpn.com> and its subdomains**.
-For more information about what data is collected, how it is collected, and how you can manage it, please see the AdGuard Website & Cookie Notice available at <adguard-vpn.com/privacy/website.html>.
+For more information about what data is collected, how it is collected, and how you can manage it, please see the Privacy Policy of AdGuard Websites available at <adguard.com/website-privacy.html>.

 **Account registration**.
 We process your email address and a hash of the password which you provide to us at the registration.
 That ensures that you can retrieve your password if needed.